 Beyond community pharmacy — where approximately 60% of pharmacists practice — your diversity of pharmacy career options includes counseling, preventive medicine, wellness programs, patient education, technical writing or editing, retail or chain pharmacy ownership or management, or pharmacy practice within hospitals, nursing homes, extended care facilities, neighborhood health centers, health maintenance organizations, managed care pharmacies, or government service, as well as pharmaceutical industry research, sales, administration, or marketing.
 You may also combine your love of teaching, research, and public service by becoming a faculty member.

-According to the American Pharmacists Association (APA):
+According to the American Pharmacists Association (APhA):

 - Nearly six of ten pharmacists in the U.S. provides care to patients in a community setting.